 But… none of these—setting boundaries, being present, saying no…—require much learning!
 Actually, they mostly require unlearning: unlearning the insecurities that stand in the way of these natural capacities.

 When people feel safe, they excel at being present, expressing desires, and saying no, even if they never studied ‘how to set boundaries’ or learned ‘authentic communication’ techniques!
-These so-called “skills” are totally natural.
+These so-called “skills” are totally natural.1

-It’s possible!
+It sounds too good to be true, but it’s possible!
 First a personal example: I used to have immense trouble with saying No, being in conflict, “accepting myself”, etc., and now I just… don't.
 The same is true for what used to be my largest insecurities: dating.
 I’d get anxious and weird, overthink, and be extremely risk-averse.
 Then I unlearned my insecurities and, finally, when my current girlfriend and I got together, my body had so little tension it just felt pleasantly… “hollow”.
 (Almost2) no insecurities arose.

-When someone completely resolves their anxiety, they don’t just “learn” to manage it; their system forgets the triggers that used to create it.
+Note how when someone completely resolves their anxiety, they don’t just “learn” to manage it; their system forgets the triggers that used to create it.
 When patterns and insecurities get deeply unlearned, they stop arising entirely.

-So, choose unlearning.
+So… choose unlearning.
 You’ve learned too much.
 It’s time to unlearn!

 You may wonder, “But, if they’re ‘natural’, why are they so uncommon?”
 Answer: because there are incentives to be bad at them.
 Example.